 If you hear talk of “Title IX” on a college campus, it’s almost certainly a reference to Title IX of the Education Amendments of 1972, the federal law prohibiting sex discrimination in federally funded educational programs.
 One of our nation’s most famous — and sometimes most controversial — civil rights laws, Title IX was for many years best known for its impact on college women’s athletics.
 But the law has other important effects on campuses as well.
 For example, when it was passed, it explicitly banned most forms of sex discrimination in college admissions.

 Importantly, Title IX also requires colleges and universities that receive federal funding (which is virtually all of them, since federal funding includes things like Stafford Loans for students) to prohibit sexual harassment on campus.
 Unfortunately, in recent years, the government’s efforts to fight sexual harassment on campus in the name of Title IX have sometimes overstepped the bounds of the law and the Constitution.
-Since 2011, FIRE has led the fight against the erosion of free speech and due process rights on campus which resulted from the abuse of Title IX.
+Since 2011, FIRE has led the fight against the erosion of free speech and due process rights on campus that resulted from the abuse of Title IX.
 In May 2020, the Department of Education formalized new and long-awaited Title IX regulations that included a large number of the procedural safeguards FIRE sought, and carefully balanced the rights of all students.